10 Major Causes of Death in Humans (And How to Conquer Them)

 Conquering It: Find something, anything to believe in and hold onto.
 Let that be your motivation to keeping going and to live with appreciation for all that you have and experience.

 Despair leads to a complacent lifestyle.
 A lack of hope leads to indifference for tomorrow.
-Without hope, what reason is there to go on?
+The common belief is: without hope, what reason is there to go on?

 Conquering It: Similar to nihilism, having something to look forward to is important.
 I think a lack of hope tends to come from fear.
 Fear of failure and the unknown.
 If you act more instead of "hoping" you take control of your life and create your path.